pyeventsourcing/eventsourcing/docs/topics/projections.rst

 calling methods on aggregates and recording events with notifications, can be called an "application process".

-Different application processes can work together as a coherent and reliable system, for example an orders-reservations-payments system.
-An application process DSL can be could describe such a system of application processes, as function definitions that call each other, with decorators on these functions to associate each with a policy.
+..
+Different application processes can work together as a coherent and reliable
+.. system, for example an orders-reservations-payments system.
+An application
+.. process DSL can be could describe such a system of application processes,
+.. as function definitions that call each other, with decorators on these
+.. functions to associate each with a policy.
+..

-Optimistic concurrency control of uniqueness constraints on the tracking and event records would allow safe redundant processing of each application process.
+..
+Optimistic concurrency control of uniqueness constraints on the tracking and
+.. event records would allow safe redundant processing of each application process.

-.. contents:: :local:
+..
+..
+Horizontal scaling can be introduced if upstream notifications are distributed
+.. across many notification logs, then a projection can be deployed with many
+.. concurrent operating system processes.
+Any causal ordering between notifications
+.. in different logs can be maintained if each operating system process waits until
+.. all upstream notification dependencies have been processed, which it can do by
+.. polling for the existence of the corresponding tracking records (not yet implemented).

 Subscribing to events